 This study establishes FA as an effective soil amendment that significantly enhanced soil nutrient availability, physicochemical properties, and microbial activity, leading to increased groundnut productivity.
 The synergistic application of FA with recommended fertilizers and farmyard manure (FYM) was particularly effective in improving soil health and crop performance.

-To translate these findings into widespread practice, future research must address the long-term sustainability of fa use.
+To translate these findings into widespread practice, future research must address the long-term sustainability of FA use.
 Key priorities include multi-location trials to determine optimal, crop-specific application rates, and rigorous assessment of heavy metal accumulation risks across diverse soil and climatic conditions.
 Such research is essential to develop safe, evidence-based guidelines for integrating this industrial by-product into sustainable agricultural systems, thereby transforming a waste burden into a valuable resource for enhancing food security and environmental sustainability.

 COMPETING INTERESTS DISCLAIMER: